History of AVCon

 AVCon has an official launch party at Mercury Cinema on Friday night featuring drinks and a screening of Steamboy.

 The event is sponsored by Madman, Pulp Fiction Comics, Shin Tokyo and MRC.
+Both Sony and Mincrosoft sent various game posters and cutouts to decorate the gaming area.

 Art by Daniel Fielding.